theo-armour/2021/pages/goals/mission-value-vision.md

 Use a mix of data collection strategies and sources

-### Process versus result/impact indicators: It is important to remember the difference between process and results indicators.
+### Process versus result/impact indicators

+It is important to remember the difference between process and results indicators

 Process Indicators are used to monitor the number and types of activities carried out.
 Examples include: